Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

-\fig{dual_arc} describes the dual mesh-based architecture that we use in our experiments, where $N_V$ and $N_F$ are the number of vertices and faces in the original primal mesh respectively, $N_T$ the number of target labels and $N_I$ the number of input features.
-We use ``Linear($K$)'' to indicate fully connected layers, and ``DualConv($K$)'' to indicate graph-convolutional layers (defined in \ssect{dual_conv}), producing each $K$ output feature channels. ``($N$, $K$)'' denotes feature maps of size $N$ and dimension $K$.
-We apply the Exponential Linear Unit (ELU) non-linearity \citep{ClevertUH15} after every DualConv layer and every linear layer, except for the last one.
-We also indicate the dropout rate for the Dropout layer \citep{srivastava14jmlr}.
+\mypar{Network architectures and training} \fig{dual_arc} describes the dual mesh-based architecture that we use in our experiments, where $N_V$ and $N_F$ are the number of vertices and faces in the original primal mesh respectively, $N_T$ the number of target labels and $N_I$ the number of input features.
+We use ``Linear($K$)'' to indicate fully connected layers, and ``DualConvMax($K$)'' to indicate graph-convolutional layers (defined in \ssect{dual_conv}), producing each $K$ output feature channels. ``($N$, $K$)'' denotes feature maps of size $N$ and dimension $K$.
+We apply the Exponential Linear Unit (ELU) non-linearity \cite{ClevertUH15} after every DualConvMax layer and every linear layer, except for the last one.
+We also indicate the rate for the Dropout layer~\cite{srivastava14jmlr}.

-Similar to previous work~\citep{monti17cvpr,verma18cvpr,fey18cvpr}, we formulate the shape correspondence task as a vertex labeling problem, where the labels are the set of vertices in a given reference shape.
-We implemented our method using the PyTorch Geometric framework~\citep{Fey2019pyg}.
-We train models using the Adam optimizer~\citep{kingma15iclr} to minimize the cross-entropy classification loss.
+Similar to previous work~\cite{fey18cvpr,monti17cvpr,verma18cvpr}, we formulate the shape correspondence task as a vertex labeling problem, where the labels are the set of vertices in a given reference shape.
+We implement our method using the PyTorch Geometric framework~\cite{Fey2019pyg}, and train models using the Adam optimizer~\cite{kingma15iclr} to minimize the cross-entropy classification loss.
+Additional details on the training can be found in the supplementary material.

-We train the competing methods MoNet~\citep{monti17cvpr}, SplineCNN~\citep{fey18cvpr} and FeaStNet ~\citep{verma18cvpr} ourselves in our various evaluation setups using the PyTorch Geometric framework \citep{Fey2019pyg}.
-We use the same base architecture for primal and dual based methods alike as given in \fig{dual_arc}, where we replace the DualConv blocks with the corresponding convolutional blocks.
-We use SHOT descriptors \citep{tombari10eccv} as input features for MoNet, and XYZ for SplineCNN and FeaStNet.
-While our DualConv operators have three weights per filter by construction, due to the regularity of the dual mesh, for the other methods the number of weights is a hyper-parameter.
-In our experiments, we use the same number of weights per filter as in the original papers, \ie 8 for FeaStNet and FeaStNet--Dual (FeaStNet applied to the dual mesh) and 5 for SplineCNN.

-\tab{remeshed_time} shows the average execution time of a forward pass for a mesh of the re-meshed FAUST dataset for the different models used in our experiments on a Tesla P100 GPU, as well as the number of parameters of these models.
-All methods have a comparable number of parameters and execution times except SplineCNN.
-It takes roughly twice longer to complete a forward pass, and possesses roughly twice as many parameters as the other methods.
-For MoNet, the forward pass time does not include the computation of the SHOT descriptors, which are used as input to the model, and take an additional 400 ms to compute per mesh on CPU.